Skip to content

 Can I keep using the Legacy API (v0) until it is deprecated?

 Yes.
-The Legacy API (v0) will continue accepting data until it is officially deprecated.
-Migrating early reduces risk, allows time for testing, and helps avoid disruptions to reporting.
+The Legacy API (v0) will continue accepting data until the transition is complete.
+We recommend migrating early so you have time to test your new integration and ensure uninterrupted reporting.

 What happens if I don’t migrate before deprecation?